 Shoreline Community College provided the Foundation with a substantial amount of support including office space, employee support, business office support, office supplies, and other services.
-The fair value of the support from the College is recorded as an in-kind contribution of \$178,048 and \$206,117, for the years ended June 30, 2016 and 2015, respectively.
-The contribution from the College represents 27% and 24% of total revenues for the years ended June 30, 2016 and 2015, respectively.
+The fair value of the support from the College is recorded as an in-kind contributions of \$245,065 and \$178,048, for the years ended June 30, 2017 and 2016, respectively.
+The contribution from the College represents 24% and 27% of total revenues, gains, and other support for the years ended June 30, 2017 and 2016, respectively.